Cynthia Peretti: Professional wrestling career

-World Wrestling Federation

 In 1987, Peretti briefly appeared in the World Wrestling Federation and challenged Martel for the WWF Women's Championship.

 Acting career

 After retiring from professional wrestling, Peretti became involved in films.
 She appeared as an extra in Chain Reaction, U.S. Marshalls, My Best Friend’s Wedding, and Love Jones.

 Personal life

 While working as a film extra, Peretti maintained a job in shipping and receiving at Ford Motor Company.

 Peretti had cancer for some time and died on May 8, 2009.

 Legacy

 In 2013, WOW – Women of Wrestling created the 'Princess Jasmine Trailblazer Award' in honor of Peretti's life and contributions to the professional wrestling business.
 The inaugural recipient of the award was Peggy Lee Leather (known in WOW as 'Thug').